openstack/ansible-config_template/doc/source/index.rst

   [multiStrOpSection]
   multiStrOpOption = multiStrOp1
   multiStrOpOption = multiStrOp2

+Take notice of the `option2` in `section1`, which is removed in the output but requires an empty dictionary in the playbook YAML.
+The empty dictionary is translated to `None` value and the default behavior is to remove keys with `None` values.
+See parameter `ignore_none_type`, which defaults to `true`.

 A practical example would be for something like OpenStack's nova.conf where the input of: